gitpoap/gitpoap-fe/docs/frontend.md

 ssh -i .ssh/db-client-key-pair.pem ubuntu@ec2-18-220-67-80.us-east-2.compute.amazonaws.com
 ```

-### How do you generate GraphQL types & React hooks on the frontend?
+### How do you generate GraphQL types and React hooks on the frontend?
 To run the graphql code generation tool, run `yarn gql:generate` - this generates code based on the schema found at `api.gitpoap.io/graphql` that is based on the `main` branch.

 To run the tool for development purposes, run `yarn gql:generate-dev`.
 Ensure that `gitpoap-backend` is located in the same parent directory as `gitpoap-fe`.
 This generates code based on the query definitions found in `../gitpoap-fe/operations.gql` & validates the queries against the schema found at `../gitpoap-backend/schema.graphql`.